 Submissions are open to writers based anywhere in the world with scripts-in-progress.
 Plays submitted through this program are reviewed by the Literary Wing, Lark’s team of readers.

-Playwrights' Week is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council National Endowments for the Arts with additional support from the New York State Council on the Arts, and Axe-Houghton Foundation.
+Playwrights' Week is supported in part by public funds from the New York City Department of Cultural Affairs in partnership with the City Council and an award from the National Endowment for the Arts, with additional support from the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, and Axe-Houghton Foundation.

 Submit Your Play